scubajorgen/KeepassDecrypt/README.md

 Of course you can open them in KeePass.

-A database file consists of a header and a payload.
+A database file consists of a **header** and a **payload**.
 The header defines the parameters used for decryption, the payload is the encrypted and wrapped up XML database containing your credentials.

-## Processing the database
+## Processing the kdbx 3.x database
-Keepass executes following steps to decrypt the Password database:
+Keepass executes following steps to decrypt the Password database 3.x:
 1. Generate the **master key** from the passwords or keys entered by the user.
-1. **Decrypt** the file content
+1. **Decrypt** the file content.
+This results in content in the form of blocks.
-1. Convert **blocks** to payload
+1. Validate the hash of the **blocks** and merge them to payload
-1. **Decompress** the payload
+1. Optionally: **Decompress** the payload

 Refer to [this site](https://gist.github.com/lgg/e6ccc6e212d18dd2ecd8a8c116fb1e45) for a full description or refer to the code of this project.